-Students in particular grade levels are required to take Kansas State Assessments in person at monitored locations around the state.
-Communications regarding state assessments, including grade levels and subjects being tested will also be made via email and mail, as well as in an assembly each spring semester prior to state assessments.
+Students in particular grade levels are required to take Kansas State Assessments in-person at monitored locations around the state or virtually.
+Communications regarding state assessments, including grade levels and subjects being tested will also be made via email prior to state assessments.